 The court system can be messy.
 It can, at times, be expensive.
 But it’s also got one thing going for it that an appointed panel doesn’t have: it’s impartial.

 Before a court, injured people have an attorney to stand on their side.
 Before a court, you are under oath and penalized if you lie.
 Before a court, an employer has no place to hide if he or she blatantly denies someone the compensation they deserve.

 And before a court, if an employer gives thousands of dollars to the governor’s re-election campaign, it makes no difference.

 But when the workers’ comp “czar” and all appeals judges are appointed by the governor, the process loses all credibility.
 Suddenly special interests run the game.
 Campaign donations, political lobbyists, and other outside pressures determine whether YOU get compensated for a head injury at the construction site.

 I find it extremely problematic that the current system is seen as so burdensome to employers, as if they’re the ones who need help.
+A workers’ compensation lawyer Memphis, TN turns to cares about the health and well-being of clients and can provide guidance on next steps.
 As a Memphis workers’ comp attorney I see workers in my office every day who have to fight for their lives against these companies.

 Is it not more burdensome to them?